 Beyond the disease, elms were being removed in large numbers due to old age or damage incurred by severe weather, unenlightened tree care practices, or removed because they simply fell out of favor with the public.
 By 1982, Sacramento instituted the “Elm Tree Reforestation Program” which included efforts to replace American and English elms that died of natural causes with hybrid varieties of elms that looked similar, but were naturally resistant to the disease.

 The City currently maintains approximately 2,200 American and English elms as street trees and park trees.
-Urban Forestry staff have several programs in place to address elm mortality and disease which include, inspections, laboratory testing for pathogens, mapping, pest management, modern pruning techniques, and public education and outreach.
+Urban Forestry staff and tree care company have several programs in place to address elm mortality and disease which include, inspections, laboratory testing for pathogens, mapping, pest management, modern pruning techniques, and public education and outreach.
 Last year Urban Forestry’s efforts reduced the amount of elm removals by 40 percent, compared to the average number of removals for the past five years.

 The success comes as many of the largest elms in the city are more than 100 years old and are susceptible to loss with the fourth year of a severe drought.
 The challenge for Urban Forestry is, at best, to delay the end of the era of the elm.